 If you decide to stop using Orlistat for weight loss, you should continue eating healthily and exercising regularly.
 However, you may experience some weight gain after this.

 As with many medications, there are some side effects of Orlistat.
-The most common recorded side effects of taking Orlistat is experiencing headaches.
+The most common recorded side effect of taking Orlistat is experiencing headaches.

 You can read more about Orlistat side effects here.